SciBorgs/SciGuides/docs/projects/basic-subsystems/SimpleShooter.md

 ## RealShooter // Real Instance

-The realShooter.java file is responsible for handling our code when connected to the physical robot.
+The RealShooter.java file is responsible for handling our code when connected to the physical robot.
 It requires an object to be made for each motor we use (the type should be either CANspark/SparkMax or TalonFX) and uses those objects to affect the physical motors on the robot.
 This also means that the number of motors will vary based on the design of your shooter so meaning that the number of motor objects in here will vary (we'll just use two).

 As always, lets declare and construct our motors: one named leader and one named follower (for this guide, they will be SparkMax motors).
 We'll also make an encoder using our leading motor to get the velocity later.